Naoise-82/ictskills02-assignment-nos/README.md

 ## API Data Model.

-.....
-[For non-Movies Fan app] Insert a diagram of the API's data model (see example below) AND/OR a sample(s) of the JSON documents returned by its endpoints ........
+[For non-Movies Fan app] Insert a diagram of the API's data model (see example below) AND/OR a sample(s) of the JSON documents returned by its endpoints

-![][model]
+![IGDB API Model][model]

-......[For the Movies Fan app] Specify the additional TMDB endpoints used and show sample responses, in JSON .........
+>The primary parent obect of the DB is **Game**, and this diagram represents the paramters of the game object that are either objects or arrays themselves that I have used in the app

 ## App Design.